 Yes, if you have other savings or ISAs that are not performing as well as you would like, you could consider moving that money into your LISA.
-If you’ve already started saving for your first home in a Help To Buy ISA, you can transfer that into a LISA during the 2019/2020 tax year, and receive the 25% government bonus on those funds too.
-Any transfer from a Help To Buy ISA will however count towards your annual £4,000 limit.
-Before you do this, it’s important that you ask your existing providers if there will be any penalties or loss of interest from your existing savings or ISAs so that you can make an informed decision.
+If you’ve already started saving for your first home in a Help To Buy ISA, you can transfer that into a LISA, and receive the 25% government bonus on those funds too.
+Any transfer from another ISA must not exceed £4,000 and will count towards your annual £4,000 LISA limit.
+Before you do this, it’s important that you ask your existing provider/s if there will be any penalties or loss of interest from your existing savings or ISAs so that you can make an informed decision.

-Can I open a joint Lifetime ISA with my partner?
+Can you have a joint Lifetime ISA with a partner?

-Although you can’t take out a joint LISA, your partner can also take one out, so you can both benefit from the tax advantages, government bonus and growth potential from Foresters.
+You can’t take out a joint LISA, but your partner can also take one out.
+This means you can both benefit from the tax advantages, government bonus and growth potential from Foresters.
 Both you and your partner can each contribute a maximum of £4,000 to a LISA.
-In addition to this, for the 2019/2020 tax-year you can also each contribute £16,000 in a normal Cash ISA or into a Stocks & Shares ISA like the one we offer.
+In addition to this, for the current tax year, you can also each contribute £16,000 in a normal Cash ISA or into a Stocks & Shares ISA like the one we offer.